-John Cena Designed Nikki Bella’s Massive Engagement Ring And You Will Not Guess The Secret Meaning
+John Cena Designed Nikki Bella’s Massive Engagement Ring, And You Will Not Guess The Secret Meaning

 WWE star John Cena thought a lot about his proposal to Nikki Bella during WrestleMania 33.
 Apart from getting on one knee if front of a raucous crowd 70,000 strong, the wrestling star actually designed her gorgeous engagement ring himself.

 According to Us Magazine, Cena shared a heartfelt video explaining his custom engagement ring.
-The couple posted the video on the Bella Twins’ YouTube channel and Cena explained in detail the meaning behind the ring.
+The couple posted the video on the Bella Twins’ YouTube channel, and Cena explained in detail the meaning behind the ring.

-“I didn’t just walk into a place and say, ‘Please just give me a ring.’ … I’ve been thinking about this for a long time … so I went to the good folks at Tiffany’s and had them construct a ring,” Cena shared in the video.
+“I didn’t just walk into a place and say, ‘Please just give me a ring.’… I’ve been thinking about this for a long time… so I went to the good folks at Tiffany’s and had them construct a ring,” Cena shared in the video.
 “The ring represents our entire relationship up until this point.
 If you look at the stones on the side, there are four individual stones on each side.
 One side represents me and one side represents her and the four means the years we’ve been together to come to center point.”

 Cena popped the big question after winning a tag-team bout with Bella during WrestleMania 33.
 Bella, of course, accepted the engagement as Cena presented her with the stunning diamond worth around $85,000.

 “I have been waiting so long to ask you this,” Cena said in the ring.
 “Stephanie Nicole Garcia-Colace, will you marry me?”

-A week has already passed since the proposal and the couple can’t stop talking about the ring.
-Along with the main diamonds, In Touch Weekly Reports that the ring features a band with eight diamonds inside a channel.
+A week has already passed since the proposal, and the couple can’t stop talking about the ring.
+Along with the main diamonds, In Touch Weekly reports that the ring features a band with eight diamonds inside a channel.
 The diamonds are broken into two different groups that represent Cena and Bella.

 Neither can I lol! @totalbellas baby!
 But first ALL NEW TOTAL DIVAS tonight at 9pm only on E!! #totaldivas #totaldivas #soontobemrscena #Repost @russelljay2 ・・・ Still can't believe that my girl got engaged!!!!
 So happy for you @thenikkibella and @johncena and The best part is that everyone gets to see all of it unfold on season 2 of #totalbellas #totalbellas2